astarte-platform/astarte/doc/pages/architecture/010-design_principles.md

 ## Message Ordering

 In Astarte, transports are given the task to deliver messages in a well-known AMQP structure.
-The ordering of such messages is then preserved on a set of criterias:
+The ordering of such messages is then preserved on a set of criteria:

 - There is no such thing as "in-order" among devices.
 A message X sent to device A can be processed after a message Y sent to device B even if Y was ingested in the AMQP queue before X. This is intentional and by design.
 - All messages to a specific device A are _always guaranteed_ to be processed in the very same order of the transport ingestion.